-Foreside Fund Services, LLC Foreside Fund Services, LLC, a wholly owned subsidiary of Foreside Financial Group, LLC (dba ACA Group), (the "Distributor") acts as the principal underwriter and distributor of each Fund's shares.
+Foreside Fund Services, LLC

+Foreside Fund Services, LLC, a wholly owned subsidiary of Foreside Financial Group, LLC (dba ACA Group), (the "Distributor") acts as the principal underwriter and distributor of the Fund's shares.
 Its principal address is Three Canal Plaza, Suite 100, Portland, ME 04101.
 The Distributor has entered into an agreement with the Trust which will continue from its effective date unless terminated by either party upon 60 days' prior written notice to the other party.
 Shares will be continuously offered for sale by the Trust through the Distributor only in Creation Units.
 Shares in less than Creation Units are not distributed by the Distributor.
 The Distributor is a broker-dealer registered under the Exchange Act and a member of the Financial Industry Regulatory Authority ("FINRA").
 The Distributor has no role in determining the investment policies of the Trust or which securities are to be purchased or sold by the Trust.
-Distribution Plans The Trust has adopted a distribution plan pursuant to Rule 12b-1 under the Investment Company Act with respect to each Fund except Harbor Scientific Alpha High-Yield ETF (the "Plan").
-Under the Plan, each Fund is authorized to pay distribution fees in connection with the sale and distribution of its shares and pay service fees in connection with the provision of investor services.
-No Rule 12b-1 fees are currently paid by the Funds, and there are no current plans to impose these fees.
-In addition, no such fee may be paid in the future without further approval by the Board.
-However, in the event that Rule 12b-1 fees are charged in the future, because these fees are paid out of Fund assets on an ongoing basis, these fees will increase the cost of your investment in the Funds.